How Magdalena Andersson became Sweden's first female PM twice

 Is this kind of chaos unusual?

+Yes.
 So much so that it was subbed "Super Wednesday" by commentators.

 Ms Andersson's resignation wrapped up the most dramatic day in Sweden's political history.